-16.3 Connection application to modify generating plant
+16.3 Connection Application to Modify Generating Plant

-If an applicant seeks to materially change the characteristics of generating plant connected at a connection point, then the applicant must complete those parts of the appropriate application form that deal with those characteristics, and include any additional information specified in the application form (which might include equipment schedules, drawings and computer models) that Western Power, as a reasonable and prudent person, might require to assess the impact of the modification on the network and other users.
+If an applicant seeks to materially change the characteristics of generating plant connected at a connection point, then the applicant must complete those parts of the appropriate application form that deal with those characteristics, and include any additional information specified in the application form (which might include equipment schedules, drawings and computer models) that Western Power, as a reasonable and prudent person, might require to assess the impact of the modification on the network and other users, and compliance of the modified generating plant with the technical rules.

-16.4 Connection application to modify or augment the network
+16.4 Connection Application to Modify or Augment the Network

-(a) An applicant who seeks to modify or augment the network other than under clause 16.1 must submit a connection application on the applicable connection application form.
+- (a) An applicant who seeks to modify or augment the network for the purpose of receiving a covered service other than under clause 16.1 must submit a connection application on the applicable connection application form. - (b) If there is no applicable application form provided for a connection application then the applicant may submit its connection application by notice to Western Power.